criminexus/criminexus.github.io/index.md

 # Resilience of Criminogenic systems during COVID-19

+Our main purpose is to support police forces in adapting their strategies during the COVID crisis.
+This involves developing and applying sophisticated data analytical tools to understand:
-We develop and apply sophisticated data analytical tools to inform policing strategies.
-Our current focus is on understanding how crime is evolving during the COVID-19 crisis.
+- [x] how crime is evolving during the COVID-19 crisis,
+- [x] what problem police should focus on,
+- [x] where police presence should be concentrated.

 ### Latest update